 In other news, transport refrigerator manufacturer Thermo King – a brand of manufacturer Ingersoll Rand – recently announced an expansion of its Thermolite 12V solar panels portfolio with a 110W model for electric reefer models.
 At more than double the area (0.64m2 compared to 0.24m2) and weight (2.5kg compared to 1kg), it generates nearly three times the power of its previous 40W model.
 The firm claims that the panels eliminate the need to use the engine to charge the battery, reducing fuel consumption by up to 23% and CO2 emissions by 560kg.

 Ingersoll Rand has also launched a 24V solar system for trucks.
 Two such units, similar in size to the 110W panel, are said to be able to power a tail-lift.

 Supplementing a truck’s battery life and cutting fuel consumption may not be the only uses for solar panels.
 Thomas says that Trailar is investigating the potential to turn lorries into mobile power stations that would pump the energy generated from roof-mounted panels back into the grid – an innovation he thinks could become a reality within five to 10 years.
 It’s also looking into how the technology can be harnessed to charge electric cars, using trailers as a storage unit for power, like vast batteries.

 The upsides seem huge, but Lund at NACFE sounds a note of caution: “It should be noted that solar panels augment the electricity supplied by the truck’s alternator to its batteries, but they’re not designed to replace it.
 And as fleets begin considering electric powertrains, they should absolutely be aware that the solar panels currently on the market for the trucking industry, combined with the limited real estate on the truck’s roof, are nowhere near capable of powering an electric truck on their own.”

-Written by: Chris Tindall
+Author: Chris Tindall

 Published by: Transport Engineer